MicrosoftDocs/visualstudio-docs/docs/msbuild/custombuild-task.md

 ---
 # CustomBuild task

 Wraps the Visual C++ compiler tool, cmd.exe.
-This class derives from [TrackedVCToolTask](../msbuild/trackedvctooltask-base-class.md).
+This class derives from [TrackedVCToolTask](../msbuild/trackedvctooltask-base-class.md), but does not use file tracking to discover file dependencies.
+All dependencies should be explicitly specified as AdditionalDependencies for incremental build working properly.

 ## Parameters